Diogo Machado's Azulejo Tiles in London

-Some of you eagle eyed East London street art spotters out there may have recently seen clusters of square ceramic tiles appearing on the streets such as those pictured above.
-The tiles decorated in repeat pattern illustrations are the work of Portuguese artist and illustrator Diogo Machado aka add fuel to the fire.
+Some of you eagle eyed East London street art spotters out there may have recently seen mini clusters of square ceramic tiles appearing on the streets such as those pictured above.
+The tiles decorated in repeat pattern illustrations are the work of Portuguese artist and illustrator Diogo Machado aka Add Fuel to the fire.

 "In Portugal, the Azulejo tile is more than a mere decorative element of little intrinsic value.
 It has been an important medium for Portuguese artistic expression for more than five centuries."

 Hookedblog is a Street Art News site established in 2005 as a place for us to document and showcase Street Art from London and beyond.

 São Paulo street artist Alex Senna (Previously on Hookedblog) returned to London last week for a residency with East London based gallery...

 Following his recent participation in the Subvert the city project last month UK based artist Eyesaw is once again working in the street....

 São Paulo based street artist Alex Senna (Previously on Hookedblog) has been back in London for the last week.
 The South American artist ...